-Open-core companies produce both open-source software and source-available proprietary software and follow the buyer-based open-core business model for determining what’s open source and what’s source-available.
-The open-source project is always free and downloadable without restrictions.
+Open core companies produce both open source software and source-available proprietary software.
+OCV companies use the Buyer-Based Open Core framework for determining what’s open source and what’s source-available.
+The open source project is always free and downloadable without restrictions.

 Most companies have a SaaS hosting option and will provide a free, hosted version of their software.
-This is not the same thing as the open-source project.
+This is a separate offering from the open source project.
 A free tier comes with limitations, usually in the form of consumption, number of users, storage, or some combination of those things.
 From a business perspective, the goal of the free version is to drive people to upgrade to paid versions.

 Pricing has a negative correlation with demand.
 When the price goes up, the number of customers willing to pay that price will go down.
 Optimizing pricing strategy is often a consistently evolving consideration for companies.
 In general, pricing alone should be the primary reason 20% of people are not willing to buy the product.